-The COVID-19 pandemic has brought multiple, deeply embedded structural problems in the care of people living with ADRD to the forefront.
-The difficulties in implementing the public health measures intended to protect people from COVID-19 infection demonstrate the need to have mechanisms in place to monitor human rights of people living with ADRD.
-At the same timeSimultaneously, some innovative care models have shown promise over the past couple of years and will continue to offer opportunities to provide better dementia care in a post-pandemic world.
-In order to advance better dementia care and support, both LTSS system-level reforms and dementia-specific public policies are needed.
+The COVID-19 pandemic has brought multiple, deeply embedded structural problems in the care of people living with dementia to the forefront.
+The difficulties in implementing public health measures to protect people from COVID-19 infection demonstrate the need to have mechanisms in place to monitor human rights of people living with dementia.
+Concurrently, some innovative care models and the use of technology have shown promise and will continue to offer opportunities to provide better dementia care in a post-pandemic world.
+To advance better dementia care and support, health care and LTSS system-level reforms and dementia-specific policies are needed.
 A heightened global awareness of dementia, LTSS system issues, and an increased interest in research related to dementia care may be a positive legacy of the pandemic and can contribute to new momentum for the types of policy changes that are needed globally.

-To ensure continued momentum for addressing the challenges outlined in this paper, and in restoring levels of care that may have been lost during the pandemic, national and international policy efforts should focus on tangible ways to strengthen and sustain the dementia care continuum.
-Several global and cross-national efforts that can better support the dementia continuum are increasingly taking place.
-The WHO’s increased focus on dementia as a priority as well as their Framework for Countries to Achieve an Integrated Continuum of Long-Term Care, which offers guidance to nations for enhancing their LTSS systems, are prime examples of these efforts (OECD, 2021).
-Initiatives such as the OECD’s Neuroscience-Inspired Policy Initiative (NIPI), which draws on the frameworks of brain health diplomacy and brain capital (Dawson et al., 2020; Ibáñez et al., 2021; Eyre et al., 2020; Smith et al., 2020) are also opportunities for further momentum.
-Additionally, the International Long-Term Care Policy Network’s LTCcovid.org was developed to provide rapid evidence review and policy analysis to inform LTSS systems including the care for people living with ADRD.
-Other innovative global dementia initiatives and organizations predate the pandemic such as the Davos Alzheimer’s Collaborative (DAC), Alzheimer’s Disease International (ADI), Latin American Brain Health Institute (BrainLat), Global Brain Health Institute (GBHI), International Research Network on Dementia Prevention (IRNDP), and Strengthening Responses to Dementia in Developing Countries (STRiDE); these multi-national collaborations are essential resources to support dementia policy development and implementation that stalled during the pandemic including national dementia plans.
+To ensure continued momentum for restoring levels of care that may have been lost during the pandemic, national and international policy efforts should focus on tangible ways to strengthen and sustain the dementia care continuum.
+Several global efforts to better support the dementia continuum are already taking place.
+The WHO’s increased focus on dementia as a priority along with their Framework for Countries to Achieve an Integrated Continuum of Long-Term Care (WHO, 2021), are prime examples of these efforts (OECD, 2021).
+Initiatives such as the OECD’s Neuroscience-Inspired Policy Initiative (NIPI), which draws on the frameworks of brain health diplomacy and brain capital (Dawson et al., 2020; Ibáñez et al., 2021; Smith et al., 2021) are opportunities for further momentum.
+Additionally, the International Long-Term Care Policy Network’s LTCcovid.org was developed to provide rapid evidence review and policy analysis to inform LTSS systems dementia care.
+Other innovative global dementia initiatives and organizations predate the pandemic including the Davos Alzheimer’s Collaborative, Alzheimer’s Disease International, Latin American Brain Health Institute (BrainLat), Global Brain Health Institute, International Research Network on Dementia Prevention, World Dementia Council, and Strengthening Responses to Dementia in Developing Countries (STRiDE); these multi-national collaborations are essential resources to support dementia policy development and implementation that appeart to have stalled during the pandemic.

 References